 A Members Voluntary Liquidation (MVL) is a process that enables shareholders’ to appoint a Liquidator in order to formally close down a solvent company.
-Once the Liquidator has realised all company assets and ensured that there are no outstanding company liabilities, a capital distribution will be paid to shareholders either in specie or from funds held in the company.
+Once the Liquidator has realised all company assets and ensured that there are no outstanding company liabilities, a capital distribution will be paid to shareholders either in species or from funds held in the company.

 A solvent company must be differentiated between insolvent companies as there will be sufficient assets to not only repay all creditors in full but also make a distribution to the company’s shareholders.

-Whilst a Members Voluntary Liquidation is initiated by the company’s Directors, it still requires 75% of shareholders who have been given notice of the meeting of members to pass the winding up resolution.
+Whilst a Members Voluntary Liquidation is initiated by the company’s Directors, it still requires 75% of shareholders who have been given notice of the meeting of members to pass the winding-up resolution.

 Why might a company be placed into Members Voluntary Liquidation?